CPAN-Security/security.metacpan.org/docs/guides/maintainer-security-reports.md

 (If the report contains other codes such as [CWE](https://cwe.mitre.org) or [CAPEC](https://capec.mitre.org) numbers, you do not need to include those in the change log.
 These are used for classifying vulnerability reports, but are not considered useful for software developers.)

 If there are multiple vulnerabilities in the report, you do not need to fix them in the same release.
-It is acceptable to release seperate versions with fixes for different vulnerabilities.
+It is acceptable to release separate versions with fixes for different vulnerabilities.

 When you have released a fix, please notify CPANSec so that we can publish or update the CVE.